How to export or move fish for human consumption from the UK.

 These rules apply to exports:

-- exports from GB to the EU of fish caught by a UK flagged fishing vessel
+- exports from Great Britain to the EU of fish caught by a UK flagged fishing vessel

-- exports from GB to the EU of fish imported from another country, that have been stored or processed in the UK
+- exports from Great Britain to the EU of fish imported from another country, that have been stored or processed in the UK

 - direct landings in EU (NEAFC) ports by a UK flagged fishing vessel